Latvia

 Micro-business tax (MBT)

 Sole traders may apply for MBT payer status.
-From 2024, micro-enterprise taxpayers, if they obtain income that is object to PIT, will be able to apply the differentiated non-taxable minimum and allowance for dependent persons to this income.
+From 2024, micro-enterprise taxpayers, if they obtain income that is object to PIT, are able to apply the differentiated non-taxable minimum and allowance for dependent persons to this income.
 See the Taxes on corporate income section in the Corporate tax summary for more information on MBT.
 Please note that the MBT regime has been significantly changed as of 2021.

 Local income taxes